jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-It is inconvenient to have to separate VMware GemFire properties from other application properties, or to have to declare only VMware GemFire properties in a `gemfire.properties` file and application properties in a separate properties file, such as Spring Boot `application.properties`.
+It is inconvenient to have to separate [vmware-gemfire-name] properties from other application properties, or to have to declare only [vmware-gemfire-name] properties in a `gemfire.properties` file and application properties in a separate properties file, such as Spring Boot `application.properties`.